 Registration of Partnership Deed

-It is not compulsory to register a partnership deed, but it is beneficial and securing to register it.
+It is not compulsory to register a deed, but it is beneficial and securing to register it.
 The following steps are required to register a partnership deed:

 - The first step is, drafting of the deed covering all the material matters and the elements that are mentioned above in this article.